livestock-market/go-fp-slim/README.md

 # go-fp-slim

 ![Build](https://github.com/livestock-market/go-fp-slim/actions/workflows/build.yaml/badge.svg)

-If you like functional programming style, but fp_go seems bloated to you, then this library might be for you.
+If you like functional programming style, but [fp-go](https://github.com/IBM/fp-go) seems bloated to you, then this library might be for you.
-This is a Slim or light weight or minimal functional programming utility for Go lang.
+This is a slim, light weight and minimal functional programming utility for Go lang.

 ## Installation